-Looking forward, decolonizing methodologies must be incorporated into community-centered mental health approaches, which should not only prioritize therapeutic $\frac{1}{4\alpha{AL}}$ interventions but also "encourage community pride and participation in activities such as art, dance, film, sports, and political engagement" (Jabr and Berger).
+Looking forward, community-centered mental health approaches should incorporate decolonizing methodologies that not only prioritize therapeutic interventions but also "encourage community pride and participation in activities such as art, dance, film, sports, and political engagement" (Jabr and Berger).
 By leveraging the rich social fabric embedded in centuries of Palestinian history and communal identity, these initiatives have the power to cultivate holistic well-being within the community.
 Involving local leaders and inspirational speakers in the healing process would present a multifaceted intervention strategy by connecting individual struggles with the overarching values of collective solidarity and resilience.
-Through this approach, not only are individuals uplifted, but the community as a whole is strengthened, nurturing a sense of unity and shared purpose in navigating and overcoming challenges.
+Through this approach, individuals are uplifted and the community as a whole is strengthened, nurturing a sense of unity and shared purpose in navigating and overcoming challenges.